kartverket/kartverket.vectortiles/README.md

 # U3.vectortiles
-Repository for test vectortiles service for Administrative Enheter
+Repository for test vectortiles service for topographic data